 Things reach a crescendo with a drug deal gone bad, at this house in Encino.
 Sadly, the house has since been demolished and a new home build in it’s place.
 Luckily, we we able photograph it prior to it’s demolition.

-Tucked away in the Angelino Heights neighborhood of Los Angeles, near Echo Park, you’ll find the house from arguably the most famous music video of all time; Michael Jackson’s “Thriller.”
+In the Angelino Heights neighborhood of Los Angeles, near Echo Park, you’ll find the house from arguably the most famous music video of all time; Michael Jackson’s “Thriller.”
+The same home appeared in the film “Teen Witch.”
 Just a couple doors down is the house from “Charmed” (also seen in “Deuce Bigalow: Male Gigolo”) and across the street is the house from “Grandma’s Boy.”

 James Cameron’s iconic sci-fi action sequel, “Terminator 2: Judgement Day,” shot all around California, primarily in the Los Angeles, San Fernando Valley and Fremont areas.
 Here we’ll take a look at some of these spots.